Lemon Blueberry Biscuits

 - Preheat oven to 400°.
-In a large bowl, whisk the first five ingredients.
-In another bowl, whisk yogurt, egg, melted butter and lemon peel until blended.
+In a large bowl, whisk the first 5 ingredients.
+In another bowl, whisk yogurt, egg, melted butter and lemon zest until blended.
 Add to flour mixture; stir just until moistened.
 Fold in blueberries.

 - Drop by 1/3 cupfuls 1 in. apart onto a greased baking sheet.
 Bake 15-18 minutes or until light brown.

 - In a small bowl, combine glaze ingredients; stir until smooth.
 Drizzle over warm biscuits.

 Nutrition Facts1 biscuit: 193 calories, 5g fat (3g saturated fat), 29mg cholesterol, 223mg sodium, 35g carbohydrate (18g sugars, 1g fiber), 4g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.